 The homework assignments need to be submitted via Gradescope by the announced due date.
 Assignments submitted by email will not be graded.
-It is students' responsibility to make sure the submitted assignments are clear and easy to read.
+It is students' responsibility to make sure the submitted assignments are clear, easy to read and the pages are arranged in the right order.
 Students are strongly encouraged to work on the assignments together, but each student must submit their own work that is not identical to other students' submissions.
 Late submissions will not be accepted for any reason.
 Two of your lowest scores for homework assignments will be dropped to account for any emergencies that prevent you from submitting the homework on time.